PatriceRoot/PatriceRoot/README.md

 ### Hi there 👋

-I'm a junior web developer in both backend and frontend development.
+I'm a web developer in both backend and frontend development.
 My favorite languages are JavaScript and PHP.
 I'm ready for any exciting adventure.

 - 👯 I’m looking to collaborate on open source projects or any exciting aventure
 - 💬 Ask me about all you needs.
 I will respond you !